AaronBratcher/TableViewHelper/README.md

 # TableViewHelper
-Swift class to easily hide and show UITableView Rows
+Swift class to dynamically hide and show UITableView Rows.

-See the included sample for full usage.
+See the included sample app.

 ##Basics##